Gabby Giffords: Recovery

 Giffords was initially placed in an induced coma to allow her brain to rest.
 She was able to respond to simple commands when periodically awakened, but was unable to speak as she was on a ventilator.
-Nancy Pelosi (the House minority leader) shared that Giffords's husband Mark Kelly had acknowledged that there was a "rough road ahead" in her recovery, but that he was encouraged by her responsiveness, including her ability to signal with her hand and move both arms.
-U.S. Army neurologist Geoffrey Ling of the Uniformed Services University in Bethesda, Maryland, was sent to Tucson to consult on Giffords's condition.
+Nancy Pelosi (the House minority leader) shared that Giffords's husband, Mark Kelly, had acknowledged that there was a "rough road ahead" in her recovery, but that he was encouraged by her responsiveness, including her ability to signal with her hand and move both arms.
+U.S. Army Col. Geoffrey Ling, a neurologist at the Uniformed Services University in Bethesda, Maryland, was sent to Tucson to consult on Giffords's condition.
 Ling stated, "Her prognosis for maintaining the function that she has is very good.
 It's over 50 percent."
 On January 11, neurosurgeon G. Michael Lemole Jr. said that Giffords's sedation had been reduced and that she could breathe on her own.
 On January 12, President Barack Obama visited Giffords at the medical center and publicly stated in an evening memorial ceremony for the victims of the shooting that Giffords had "opened her eyes for the first time" that day.
 Shortly after the shootings, some questions were raised by the media as to whether Giffords could be removed from office under a state law that allows a public office to be declared vacant if the officeholder is absent for three months, but a spokesperson for the Arizona secretary of state said the statute "doesn't apply to federal offices" and was, therefore, not relevant.

 As Giffords's status improved, by mid-January she began simple physical therapy, including sitting up with the assistance of hospital staff and moving her legs upon command.
 On January 15, surgeons performed a tracheotomy, replacing the ventilator tube with a smaller one inserted through Giffords's throat to assist independent breathing.
-Ophthalmologist Lynn Polonski surgically repaired Giffords's damaged eye socket, with additional reconstructive surgery to follow.
+Lynn Polonski, an ophthalmologist, surgically repaired Giffords's damaged eye socket, with additional reconstructive surgery to follow.
 Giffords's condition improved from "critical" to "serious" on January 17, and to "good" on January 25.
 She was transferred on January 21 to the Memorial Hermann Medical Center in Houston, Texas, where she subsequently moved to the TIRR Memorial Hermann to undergo a program of physical therapy, occupational therapy and speech therapy.
 Medical experts' initial assessment in January was that Giffords's recovery could take from several months to more than one year.
-Upon her arrival in Houston, her doctors were optimistic, saying she has "great rehabilitation potential".
+Upon her arrival in Houston, her doctors were optimistic, saying she had "great rehabilitation potential".